Literary Analysis Essays: Breaking Down Novels, Poems, and Plays

 Symbolism

 Symbolism occurs when an object, place, person, or event in the text carries meaning beyond its literal function.
-The green light at the end of Daisy’s dock in F. Scott Fitzgerald‘s The Great Gatsby is not just a real light — it symbolizes Gatsby’s yearning, the American Dream’s simultaneous proximity and inaccessibility, and the impossibility of recapturing the past.
-The conch shell in William Golding‘s Lord of the Flies symbolizes democratic order and civilization — and its shattering marks the collapse of both.
+The green light at the end of Daisy’s dock in F. Scott Fitzgerald‘s The Great Gatsby symbolizes Gatsby’s yearning, the American Dream’s simultaneous proximity and inaccessibility, and the impossibility of recapturing the past.
+Analyzing symbols well means demonstrating their resonance across the whole text, not just at the moment they appear.

 Tone, Mood, and Diction